 If you are flying into Austin-Bergstrom International Airport (AUS) there are several options for getting into the city or wherever you are staying in the area.
 The airport has a Ground Transportation Center that is located in the airport’s rental car facility.
 Pickups for ride shares, taxis, and shuttle services take place in this area.

 Public transportation: The Capital Metro bus service serves the airport via its #20 Manor Road/Riverside bus.
 Bus service runs every day of the week, with different hours for weekdays and weekends, so make sure to plan accordingly.

 Shuttles and private cars: Off-site parking lots, rental car companies, and many hotels operate free shuttles to and from Austin-Bergstrom International Airport.
 In addition, there are several ground transportation companies that provide limousine and shared van services.
-Using an Avail car while in town?
-Our team provides a complimentary shuttle service that picks you (and your baggage) up at the airport and takes you directly to your vehicle.

 Taxis and ride share services: Taxi service is always available, and you can arrange for a ride share pickup from Uber, Lyft, or Wingz.